Daniel Ricciardo is an Australian racing driver who was born in Perth, Western Australia on 1 July 1989.

 It was 2018, though, when things really went south for Ricciardo and his position at Red Bull.

 The team had been using Renault power since 2007, but the reliability issues which had started to crop up in 2017 practically ravaged Ricciardo's 2018.

-Despite taking impressive wins in China and Monaco Ricciardo ended up down in P6 in the Drivers' Championship, scoring 170 points, and he would announce that for 2019 he would be switching to Renault, ironically, signing a two-year contract.
+Despite taking impressive wins in China and Monaco, Ricciardo ended up down in P6 in the Drivers' Championship, scoring 170 points, and he would announce that for 2019 he was switching to Renault - ironically - signing a two-year contract.

-The season followed its expected script as Ricciardo was forced to battle in the midfield - Italy was as good as it got where he used Renault's brief spike in performance to finish P4, but 45.5 seconds behind race winner Charles Leclerc.
+The season followed its expected script as Ricciardo was forced to battle in the midfield.
+Italy was as good as it got for he used Renault's brief spike in performance to finish P4, but 45.5 seconds behind race winner Charles Leclerc.